nvb-uy/Prominent/PACK_CHANGELOG.md

 - Plenty of small quest fixes

 ## Other Changes
-- Added version checking and in-game changelog display
+- Added version checking and in-game changelog display.
+- Mythic Mounts now have 5x the maximum health, this is done to make mounts in early game more efficent to use.
 - Fixed not being able to go back to the anvil tab once you went to the reforging tab.,
 - Fixed hourglass spawning too high when killing or dying to a mythic boss.
 It will now spawn on the player that summoned it / died to it; if the summoner isn't online when the mythic boss dies, it'll spawn on the location of the mythic boss.
 - Fixed crash caused by Void Hourglass with too high of a level.